 Ms Henry won one of the most recent corporate not-guilty verdicts in a criminal antitrust trial as well as the first court victory in over a decade against an FTC non-health care merger challenge.
 She has served as lead counsel in various complex civil commercial disputes, including antitrust, RICO, contract, and tort claims, and provides antitrust and trade practices counseling and merger antitrust clearances.

-Ms Henry currently serves as programme officer of the antitrust section of the American Bar Association (ABA) and has previously served as international officer, secretary and communications officer, co-chair of the spring meeting programme and council member.
+Ms Henry currently serves as vice-chair of the antitrust section of the American Bar Association (ABA) and has previously served as international officer, secretary and communications officer, co-chair of the spring meeting programme and council member.
 She is a frequent speaker on antitrust issues.

 It is not possible to buy entry into any Who's Who Legal publication